kevinhillinger/OCPScale/docs/hybridcloud/migration/01-databases.md

 permalink: /azure/hybridcloud/migration/databases
 ---

-# Azure Migration

-## Database Migration Service
+# Database Migration

-In this lab you are going to create an IaaS VM with SQL as a source environment, load the database up with data, then use DMS to migrate that over to Azure.
+In this lab you are going to create a VM with SQL Server as the source environment, then perform a data load to a database, and use [Azure Database Migration Service](https://azure.microsoft.com/en-us/services/database-migration/) (DMS) to migrate the database to Azure.

 ## Task 1 - Create a SQL Server VM image